Freifunk-Nord/nord-startseite/README.md

 Site
 ----

-The site doesn't run in a subdirectory, it only works correctly if it is called via its own (sub)domain, so you have to configure your webserver to route a domain on the site-path, otherwise the links to stylesheets, images,.. are not implemented correctly, for example in apache add this to your sites-enabled:
+*The site doesn't run in a subdirectory*, it only works correctly if it is called via its own (sub)domain, so you have to configure your webserver to route a domain on the site-path, otherwise the links to stylesheets, images,.. are not implemented correctly, for example in apache add this to your sites-enabled:

 	<VirtualHost *:80>
 		ServerName freifunk.localhost